 The biggest non-Biblical arguments for accepting homosexuality seem to be, “We were born this way”, and, “We love each other”.

 Both of those may well be true.

 The other argument I have against the “born that way/we love each other” argument is that paedophiles can say the same thing.
 They can also claim that they were born this way.
 That their love is natural and beautiful.
-And the children (in their innocence) might also say they love the paedophile.
+And the children, (in their innocence), might also say that they love the paedophile.